What credit cards can you get with a 700 credit score?

 1. Add rent and utility payments to your credit report

 The good news is there are legitimate free and low-cost ways to improve your credit score—no magic tricks required.

 Experian offers a free service, Experian Boost, that allows consumers to add to their credit history payments not traditionally reported to credit reporting agencies, including bills for cell phones, utilities and streaming services.

-“They give us permission to access their checking, savings or credit card accounts for those payments and we add those payments to their credit reports,” Experian’s Griffin said.
+“They give us permission to access their checking, savings or credit card accounts for those payments and we add those payments to their credit reports,” Experian’s Griffin says.
 “That is one of the most empowering things we’ve seen for people—it places the choice in their hands.”

 People with scores of less than 680 are increasing their credit scores an average of 19 points, Griffin said.
 (That puts them just within reach of our 700 club.)
-In general, consumers see an average increase of 13 points, he said.
+In general, consumers see an average increase of 13 points, he says.

 Similar programs include

 - eCredable Lift, which reports your phone and utility payments to credit reporting agency TransUnion for $25 a year

 - Experian RentBureau, which allows consumers to add on-time rent payments to their credit history